mhmjalali/apex_charts/README.md

 - **Options**: Global and specific options for each chart type are defined within the components.
 - **Series**: Data supplied to ApexChart shapes the visual representation.
 Each chart has a unique data structure.

-##### I use a calculateGradientColor in bar chart witch is a function that take a number from 0 to 100 and give a gradient color depend on it
+##### <span style="color: red">note:</span> I use a calculateGradientColor in bar chart witch is a function that take a number from 0 to 100 and give a gradient color depend on it